olkone/rock-paper-scissors/README.md

     * Update status, icon, and score inner text
     * Add and remove class lists to trigger CSS properties

+## Reflection
+* The biggest change I need to make, as the program currently stands, is to restart gameplay without reloading the entire webpage.
+I will need to rework and reorganize my code so that the game starts on a function call rather than on page load.

 ## Development Tools
 * VS Code
 * Git/GitHub